What is the Method Statement for Construction of Manhole?

 Elevation of manhole cover, frame, and basic manhole chambers shall be as per the approved shop drawing.

 Installation of GRP ladder will be approved material and will be supplied by the approved experienced manufacturer and will be purposely made to suit the depth of each installation as shown in the approved shop drawing and furthermore, the installation shall be in line with the manufacturer’s guide for installation.

-Chamber/base slab is not to be backfilled until all required inspections are performed and until the engineer has verified the works have been done as per approved shop drawings and in accordance with project specification.
+The chamber/base slab is not to be backfilled until all required inspections are performed and until the engineer has verified the works have been done as per approved shop drawings and in accordance with project specifications.

 After approval from the supervising consultant, backfilling shall start after the erection of the manhole shaft.
-Small equipment shaft be used for compaction to avoid damaged to the shaft tanking membrane, like tamping rammer, as required.
+A small equipment shaft is used for compaction to avoid damage to the shaft tanking membrane, like tamping rammer, as required.

-Compaction test (FDT) will be carried out for the backfilling to obtain a minimum of 95% of the maximum density for the materials.
-Test shall be conducted in each layer.
+A compaction test (FDT) will be carried out for the backfilling to obtain a minimum of 95% of the maximum density for the materials.
+The test shall be conducted in each layer.

 Marking will be done on manholes to control the thickness of compacted layers.

 Backfilling shall continue uniform around the shaft to ensure stability during backfilling over the effective length of the trench.

 Inspection Related To Method Statement for Construction of Manhole